 Financial assets classified as held to maturity are initially recognised at fair value plus transaction costs and subsequently measured at amortised cost using the effective interest rate method.
 If there is objective evidence that assets are impaired, they are written down to the lower present value of the expected cash flows, based on the original effective interest rate.

-Financial assets and liabilities are presented at net in the statement of financial position if there is a legal right to offset at the present time.
+Financial assets and liabilities are offset in the statement of financial position if there is a legal right to offset at the present time.
 In addition, there must be an intention to settle on a net basis or to realise the asset and settle the related liability simultaneously.
 Otherwise, the financial asset and liability are presented at gross in the statement of financial position.

 Inventories are stated at cost in general.
 In addition to the direct material and production costs, production-related portions of the required material and production overheads, as well as depreciation of property, plant and equipment attributable to production, and amortisation of intangible assets are included.
 Borrowing costs are not taken into account.
-If acquisition or production costs exceed the net realisable value at the end of the financial year, inventories are written down accordingly.
+If acquisition or production costs exceed the net realisable value at the end of the financial year, inventories are written down to the net realisable value.
 Depending on the specific circumstances of each division, different inventory cost formulas are applied.
 Normally, the costs of inventories are assigned by using a weighted average or a first-in, first-out (FIFO) cost formula.
-In addition, the standard cost method is also applied.
+In addition the standard cost method is also applied.

-Trade receivables and other current assets are, in the case of loans and receivables, initially recognised at fair value plus transaction costs and subsequently measured at amortised cost.
+Trade receivables, receivables from investments and other current assets are, in the case of loans and receivables, initially recognised at fair value plus transaction costs and subsequently measured at amortised cost.
 Valuation allowances are determined to take into account existing risks.

-Tax assets and tax liabilities are recognised at the amount expected to be reimbursed from or paid to the tax authorities.
+Tax assets and tax liabilities are measured at the amount expected to be reimbursed from or paid to the tax authorities.